 Yves Saint Laurent's "La blouse Roumaine"

 Yet, despite Poiret’s efforts, it was Yves Saint Laurent, the world’s first famous designer, to officially introduce the Romanian IA into a fashion his collection back in 1981 in Paris.
-Almost 50 years later since French post-impressionist modernist Matisse, finished his painting “La blouse Roumaine”, Yves Saint Laurent launched his autumn-winter haute couture collection.
-It was as homage to Matisse’s famous painting and as you can below the resemblance is astonishing, yet you can easily spot the designer’s personal touch.
+Almost 50 years later after Henri Matisse finished his painting “La blouse Roumaine”, Yves Saint Laurent launched his autumn-winter haute couture collection.
+It was as a homage to Matisse’s famous painting and as you can below the resemblance is astonishing, yet you can easily spot the designer’s personal touch.

-In 2012 Phillipe Guilet, Phillipe Guilet, a French designer based in Romania launched an entire Romanian-inspired collection called Bear with you Romania’s beautiful reflection – 100%.ro.
+In November 2011 Phillipe Guilet, a French designer based in Romania launched an entire Romanian-inspired collection called 100%.RO Prejudices.
 It was a special project aiming to show the world a different face of Romania.
 The collection aimed to promote Romania’s cultural patrimony and image abroad.
 A daring response to the negative stereotypes against Romanians at national and international level.